 Similar Games With More Accessibility Features for Visual

 If you want to play Just Die Already, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Just Die Already has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Just Die Already which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio